 philosophy

-Prosochē — an ancient Greek word for attention or the practice of presence.
-It is the art of returning, again and again, to the moment in front of us.
+Prosochē — an ancient Greek word for attention, the practice of presence or contemplation, It is the art of returning, again and again, to the moment in front of us.
 Studio Prosochē carries this spirit into drawing: a devotion to silence, to focus, to the act of translating the unseen into form.

 The works are not made to illustrate but to open.
 They emerge as portals — thresholds into dimensions where structure loosens into mystery, where abstraction breathes symbols, where the language of geometry bends toward something infinite.
 In entering these portals, one is not asked to solve but to sense, not to define but to dwell.